JohnHyslop/MyFreeCADMacros/README.md

 ---

 ## How to Use These Macros
-1. Copy the `.py` macro files into your FreeCAD macros folder or a dedicated subfolder.
+1. Copy the `.FCMacro` files into your FreeCAD macros folder or a dedicated subfolder.
 2. Open FreeCAD and navigate to `Macro → Macros...`.
 3. Select the macro you want to run and click **Execute**.
 4. Follow the prompts provided by each macro.